iflytek/community/README.md

-# Iflytek AI Engineering Community
+# Iflytek Opensource Community

-Welcome to the Iflytek AI Engineering Community!
+Welcome to the Opensource Community!

 This is the starting point for joining and contributing to the AI Engineering Community community - improving docs, improving code, giving talks etc.